Thank you for taking the time to check out this space where I try to get my head around the concept of learning.

 My portfolio can be found here.

 I have spent over thirty years in publicly-funded schools in Ontario as a teacher, administrative head, online instructor, alternative education teacher, vice-principal, principal and Education Officer (Province of Ontario).
-Currently, I am on OSAPAC, co-lead of OSSEMOOC, and the Vice-President of ECOO.
+Currently, I am on leave from OSAPAC, co-lead of OSSEMOOC, and the past Vice-President of ECOO .

 I am especially interested in how school and system leaders influence what happens at the level of the student desk.
 What can school and system leaders do to ensure the best possible learning opportunities for every child in the system, so that every child has the opportunity to meet his or her full potential?